pau1a/Transcrypt/main.md

 Every state is *explainable* with visible links to its rule, test, input, and evidence.
 No mysteries, no hand-waving, no “AI says so.”
 When users feel oriented and in control, they trust the output and move faster.

+The Marketing/Blog site will adhere to the same interface philosophy as the Essentials App.
+Its routing, API calls, and identity transitions will follow the explicit interfaces defined in this document, ensuring that no client-side workflow depends on implicit platform behaviour.

 ---

 #### **Design tenets (non-negotiable, testable)**